mngduyphuong/mngduyphuong/README.md

 ### Hi there, I'm Phuong - A junior full-stack developer 👋

 - 🌱 I’m currently a Swinburne graduate software engineer
-- 📫 How to reach me: You can contact me via my personal Email
+- 📫 How to reach me: You can contact me via my Email

 <br />